 HOW TO CUT WALLPAPER CORRECTLY

-So that you don't have any doubts, today we want to show you the necessary steps to cut the wallpaper and achieve the best result.
-Write down all the tips and you will be ready to get to work.
+To ensure you have no doubts, today we want to show you the necessary steps to cut the wallpaper and achieve the best result.
+Take note of all the tips and you will be ready to get to work.

-Steps to cut wallpaper in the best way
+Steps to cut the wallpaper in the best way

 We are sure that you have already measured the wall in your room several times, but it is necessary to do it again, at least to avoid doubts.
 Do this at several different points, as there may be variations.
 Take the highest part as a reference and add about 5 centimeters above and another 5 below, to be on the safe side.

-When you are clear about the total surface area to cover with decorative wallpaper, you may want to know how many strips you will need.
-To do this, you will not only have to take into account the height and width of the wall, but you will also have to add an extra for the pattern that the paper has (if that is the case).
+When you have a clear idea of the total surface to be covered with wallpaper, you may want to know how many strips you will need.
+For this, you will not only have to take into account the height and width of the wall, but you will also need to add an extra for the pattern of the wallpaper (if applicable).

-On the wallpaper labeling you will find two very necessary pieces of information to take all this into consideration: the width of the paper and the repetition pattern itself.
-With this data you will have all the information related to the measurements to know how many strips you will need.
+In the labeling of the wallpaper, you will find two very necessary pieces of information to take all this into consideration: the width of the paper and the pattern repeat itself.
+With this information, you will have all the details regarding the measurements to know how many strips you will need.

 Determines the start of the repeat pattern

-Now that you know how many strips you will need, you must specify the beginning of the pattern before starting to cut the wallpaper (provided it has it).
-This will be important so that the optical effect of the entire composition is adequate, since you will avoid ending up in the middle of the pattern or with a cut in the wrong place.
-This way you will have a great result when you finish.
+Now that you know how many strips you will need, you must finalize the start of the pattern before you start cutting the wallpaper (if you have it).
+This will be important to ensure that the optical effect of the entire composition is correct, as you will avoid ending up in the middle of the pattern or with a cut in the wrong place.
+This way, you will have a great result when you finish.

-Hold the roll directly against the wall, or have an assistant hold it so you can see it with space.
-We recommend you do this check in the center of the most important wall, and starting from the upper area.
+Hold the roll directly against the wall, or ask an assistant to hold it so you can see it with space.
+We recommend making this check in the center of the most important wall, starting from the upper area.
 This is because this area will attract the most attention in the room, so we want the wallpaper to look exceptional here.

-Use an easel to cut the wallpaper strips
+Use a easel to cut the strips of wallpaper.

-Now that you have everything prepared, the moment of truth arrives.
-Arm yourself with a pencil, a razor (or even a utility knife or large scissors) and, if necessary, cotton gloves for more delicate wallpaper.
-Plant your tools on an easel and begin the process.
+Now that you have everything ready, the time of truth has come.
+Arm yourself with a pencil, a blade (or even a cutter or large scissors), and, if necessary, some cotton gloves for the more delicate wallpaper.
+Set your tools on an easel and start the process.

-Using a wallpaper ruler, or by folding the strip until it matches, make a perfectly straight cut.
-This is the only way you can ensure that you have no errors when placing it and that the print is perfect.
-As you can imagine, for smooth papers you won't need to worry about the beginning of the pattern, but you will need to follow the same cutting method.
+With a ruler for wallpaper, or by folding the strip until it matches, make a cut in a perfect straight line.
+Only then can you ensure that you won't have mistakes when placing it and that the print will be perfect.
+As you can imagine, for plain papers you won't need to worry about the start of the pattern, but you should still follow the same cutting method.

 Pay attention to the repetition pattern to continue

 Now that you have the first of the strips cut, it's time to continue with the others for the rest of the wall.
-To do it correctly, you must take into account the type of pattern that the wallpaper you have chosen follows, to avoid mismatches in its placement.
+To do it the right way, you need to take into account the type of pattern that the wallpaper you have chosen follows, to avoid misalignments in its placement.
 There are three different formats:

 Straight rapport: there are no imbalances in the pattern, since the image remains constant and you will only have to overlap them.
 They are semi-abstract geometric figures, like houndstooth or paisley.